The Faceless Ones: Cast notes

 Both Michael Craze and Anneke Wills were released from their contracts after episode 2, leading to their departures during this serial.
+Their contracts originally ran out in episode two of the next serial, and they were compensated for this.
 The characters appear in episode 6 in scenes shot on location prior to the studio recording.
+Meanwhile, Frazer Hines was contracted through The Faceless Ones and the following serial, The Evil of the Daleks.

-Pauline Collins was offered the chance to continue playing the character of Sam Briggs as a new companion, but declined the offer.
+Pauline Collins was offered the chance to continue playing the character of Sam Briggs as a new companion, but she declined the offer.
+The character was originally named Cleopatra Briggs.
 Collins guest-starred, years later, as Queen Victoria in "Tooth and Claw" (2006).

 Bernard Kay appears as Inspector Crossland.
 He had previously appeared as Tyler in The Dalek Invasion of Earth (1964) and Saladin in The Crusade (1965), then later appeared as Caldwell in Colony in Space (1971).
 Donald Pickering and Wanda Ventham would later star as husband and wife in Time and the Rani (1987).
 Pickering had previously appeared as Eyesen in The Keys of Marinus (1964) and Ventham would go on to play Thea Ransom in Image of the Fendahl (1977).
 Christopher Tranchell previously appeared as Roger Colbert in The Massacre of St Bartholomew's Eve (1966) and would return as Leela's love interest Andred in The Invasion of Time (1978).